haskell-org/committee/proposals/0001-proposals.md

 3. The proposal must have a link to the PR discussion, so readers can easily find the full discussion once the PR is merged.

-4. We strive to make unanimous decisions, but we can use a majority vote (the committee has an odd number of members) to move forward.
+4. We strive to make unanimous decisions, but we can use a simple majority vote (the committee has an odd number of members) to move forward.

 5. What happens next depends on whether or not the proposal is accepted: